tuva-health/docs/docs/terminology/conditions-and-procedures/icd-10-pcs.md

 :::info

-This data set is to large to display.
+This data set is too large to display.
 Please see our [setup guide](/setup/terminology) for more information on how to load it into your data warehouse.

 :::